 For a bit more comfortable ride, I recommend you take a coach over a minibus.
 They offer more comfortable seating and aren’t overcrowded.
 If you must take a minibus, look for one with fewer seats.
 It will stop less and be less crowded.

-Lake Edward, Uganda and DR Congo
+9. Lake Edward, Uganda and the Democratic Republic of the Congo

 This truly unique region contains some of the most biodiverse land on the planet.
 The lake itself is home to numerous species of fish.
 The surrounding area is home to the beautiful yet critically endangered mountain gorillas.
 The Lake Edward region contains some of the best wildlife viewing in all of Africa.

 Because the lake is contained completely within national parks, activities are limited and regulated.
 There aren’t many human settlements on the shores of Lake Edward.
 The benefit of this is the fact that the lake is kept pretty pristine.
 A few lakeside activities include:

 - Go on a safari in Queen Elizabeth National Park- The park contains all of the ‘big 5’ African safari animals.
 While the natural landscape is less impressive than the Serengeti in Tanzania, all of the same animals are there.
 You can spot elephants, lions, buffalo, and a range of bird species.